A Local’s Guide to Travel in the Algarve, Portugal

 The lovely historic center of Tavira Portugal seen from a viewpoint across town.

-Before the day is over, enjoy an unforgettable sunset at the beach on Tavira Island.
+I'd recommend timing your visit right so that you can enjoy an unforgettable sunset at the beach on Tavira Island.

 14. Cacela Velha